 Take one of ten bus routes to campus with the Long Beach Transit TAP Pass.
 Go green, avoid permit fees, traffic, citations, and the stress of finding a parking spot when arriving on campus.

 The TAP program provides unlimited rides on all Long Beach Transit buses for 75% off the regular LBT student rate.
 Students who are currently enrolled or faculty/staff members that are actively employed by the university qualify for the program.
 Direct bus routes to CSULB campus include the 45, 46, 91, 92, 93, 94, 96, 121, 171, 173.
 You can plan your trip by using http://ridelbt.com/

-Those who participated in this program in the spring may purchase the TAP pass via the CSULB parking portal during the weeks preceding the following semester and several weeks after the start of the semester.
-First-time participants of the TAP program who do not already have a TAP sticker must purchase their passes at the Cashiers window in Brotman Hall.
-Here is where they will program your TAP sticker and affix it to your campus ID card.
+Those who participated in this program in the spring may purchase the LBT TAP pass via the CSULB parking portal during the weeks preceding the following semester and several weeks after the start of the semester.
+First-time participants of the LBT TAP program must purchase their passes at the Cashiers window where TAP sticker will be programmed and affixed to your campus ID.

 Although the program is no longer free, it is important to note that TAP services are still highly-subsidized by the university and are offered to students/employees at over 75% off the normal student pass rate of $40/month (or $200/semester).

 LBT prices (FY 2019-2020)

 IMPORTANT NOTE: TAP Pass purchases are nonrefundable.
 Please contact the Cashiers Office for additional information.

 The TAP sticker is affixed to your Beach ID card and provides access to the Long Beach Transit buses.

 First-time participants must visit the Cashiers window in Brotman Hall to purchase the physical TAP sticker for a one-time fee of $5.
 Once purchased, the TAP sticker does not have to be purchased again unless lost, stolen, or there is a gap in participation (e.g. opting out of in a given semester and opting back in the following semester).

 Lost ID or lost TAP sticker?
 New or replacement TAP stickers can be purchased for $5.